ffrgb/meshviewer/README.md

 - Map layer modes (Allow to set a default layer based on time combined with a stylesheet)
 - Automatic updates for selected node or list (incl. image stats cache-breaker)
 - Node filter
-- Zoom level for a node (`nodeZoom`) - Zoom level 22 available, but it is to close for a click
+- Zoom level for clicking on a node (`nodeZoom`) is definable independently from the maximum zoom level 22
 - Formatted Code
 - Translation support - https://crowdin.com/project/meshviewer - Contact us for new languages
   - Currently available: en, de, fr & ru